 - Even if an employee or customer is entered at entity level, they are still associated with a branch, and therefore reporting can still be run by branch.

 - Entering records at entity level simply allows the records to be viewable across multiple branches.

-The hierarchy area is found by clicking on the 'B' Button at the top left corner of TempWorks Beyond and opening the options menu:
+The hierarchy area is found by clicking on the at the top left corner of TempWorks Beyond and opening the "options" menu.

-Within the 'options' menu, the current hierarchy can be viewed.
-By selecting the 'selection' button and opening the hierarchy page:
+Within the "options" menu, the current hierarchy can be viewed for the user:

 The Hierarchy Page

 You can access the "Change Hierarchy" page by selecting the icon to the right of your listed hierarchy.

 - Allows the user to search for a specific hierarchy name or ID (while also allowing inactive hierarchies to be viewed).

 - Displays favorited hierarchies that have been bookmarked for ease of use.

 In the lower area, your system's hierarchy can be explored and set.
 The process of setting one's hierarchy consists of selecting two parts: